-We therefore are recommending to all employers that apprentices continue on their programme wherever possible, rather than go on a Break in Learning.
-This is also the view recommended by the Association of Employer and Learning Providers, who have stated that apprentices should continue with their studies, whilst not working.
+We recommend to all employers that apprentices continue on their programme wherever possible, rather than go on a Break in Learning.
+This is also recommended by the Association of Employer and Learning Providers, who have stated that apprentices should continue with their studies, whilst not working.

 In many cases, employees placed on furlough lose access to their work email.
 We ask you to remind apprentices to use their Aston email account (this account is the record of reference for all student and apprentice communications) in order to keep in touch with us.
 If they have provided their work email to us as a contact point, we advise them to change this to a personal email account.